catsocks/spacerocks-sdl/README.md

 Emscripten is used to create an executable that can be run in the browser.

-All the libraries listed in the requirements are used, but you will only have to install the PhysicsFS library, because as of 2021-05-21 PhysicFS is not present in the
-[Emscripten Ports](https://emscripten.org/docs/compiling/Building-Projects.html#emscripten-ports)
-collection which SDL2 will be installed from during compilation.
-OpenAL comes with Emscripten so it only has to be linked.
+The only library you will have to install is PhysicsFS, because SDL will be automatically installed during compilation using [Emscripten Ports](https://emscripten.org/docs/compiling/Building-Projects.html#emscripten-ports) , and the OpenAL library that comes with Emscripten will be used.
+Unfortunately as of 2021-05-21 PhysicsFS is not included in Emscripten Ports.

-A build is configured the same way a native build is, except the emcmake tool should be used to call CMake, it will let CMake know how to cross-compile the
+The build is configured the same way a native one is, except that the emcmake tool should be used to call CMake, as it will let CMake know how to cross-compile the project:
-project:

 ```sh
 $ emcmake cmake -S . -B build -DCMAKE_BUILD_TYPE=Debug